eighty20results/e20r-directory-for-pmpro/readme.txt

 Show unique member profiles based on level - hide user phone number and email address for member listings belonging to membership level ID 1.
 Show the same data for membership levels belonging to membership level ID 2.

+Using a single page, but with the [membership] short code, you can modify views for logged in users

- On Page #1 (show to visitors who haven't logged in):
+ On (fake) Page #1 (show to visitors who haven't logged in):
 [membership level="-l"]
 [e20r-member-directory levels="1" show_email="false" show_phone="false"]
 [/membership]